 - conducting investigations into allegations, where warranted

-- providing a written report to the Deputy Minister of the relevant department with recommendations to correct the wrongdoing
+- providing a written report to the Chief Officer (Deputy Minister) of the relevant department with recommendations to correct the wrongdoing

 Identify a wrongdoing